Deci-AI/super-gradients/documentation/source/ImprovingTrainingTime.md

 #### Exponential moving average `EMA` and Torch Compile

 Torch Compile is still in its early stages and has some limitations.
 Not every model can be compiled.
-Additionally, some training features are not supported either.
+Additionally, some training features can conflict with `torch.compile`.
 Here is what we found so far:

 * Exponential moving average `EMA` is incompatible with `torch.compile` (At the moment of writing, this is true for SG release 3.1.2).